RedDot-3ND7355/BnSArk/ReadMe.md

 + Close the Mod Manager and click on "Play" to enjoy your mods.

 Splash Screen Replacement:
-+ Can either click on the "Browse" button or manually type the path in the text box.
++ Can either click on a file listed on the left side, the "Browse" button or manually type the path in the text box.
 + A backup of the original splash screen is automatically saved and clicking the "Restore" button will restore it.
 + Press the "Apply" button to apply the new splash screen.
 + Start the game as normal.